Different Types Of Abuse And Their Impact On You

 - Increased anxiety or depression

 You can also find more of the signs of abuse listed above.
 If you think that you may be in an abusive relationship, it's important to get help so you can remain physically and mentally healthy.
 You could talk to a therapist, a trusted family member or friend or explore your options for treatment and guidance from public health options your local Department of Health and Human Services.
 This department also has options for youth services in the case of child abuse and neglect.
 You can also call the National Domestic Violence Hotline at 1-800-799-7233.
+There is plenty of information that you can learn from the National Domestic Violence Hotline, which may be able to help with understanding the relationship spectrum, setting boundaries, and more to help you in your journey of overcoming abuse domestic violence.

 If you see signs of abuse in your relationship, it can be important to create a safety plan on how you can stay safe.
 The National Domestic Violence Hotline works with victims on safety planning.
 While staying home may feel like the easiest thing to do, it's often not the best way to stay safe.